signalfx/integrations/azure/README.md

 Use SignalFx to monitor Microsoft Azure services via Azure Monitor.

 #### FEATURES

 Connecting to Microsoft Azure allows you to take advantage of SignalFx’s extensive Azure support.

+- SignalFx can sync metadata about your Azure Virtual Machines to enrich metrics reported by Azure Monitor or the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd).

 ### CONFIGURATION